LepistaBioinformatics/mycelium/README.md

-# Mycelium: An account and permissions manager for distributed systems
+# Mycelium: A permissions manager for distributed systems

-The `Mycelium` aiming to provide a easily way to developers manage permissions in distributed systems that wants for granular authorization management of small-medium environments.
+`Mycelium` features allow users to build and check permissions into distributed systems.

 ___